Irish Poker Open

 Qualify for the Irish Poker Open

 The PokerStars qualifier for the Irish Open guarantees no less than 20 seats a week.
-On Monday, Wednesday and Fridays four seats are guaranteed and on Sundays, players can join a qualifier that has eight packages guaranteed.
+Right now, satellites with feeders are now live in the lobby daily,

 Buy-In for the Irish Poker Open